 Procedure for Amending the Student Code

-As outlined previously, CCG is responsible for drafting amendments to the rules set out in the Student Code, subject to final approval by the Chancellor.
+As outlined previously, the Council on Student Conduct Expectations and Accountability (formerly the "Conference on Conduct Governance" or "CCG") is responsible for drafting amendments to the rules set out in the Student Code, subject to final approval by the Chancellor.
 Proposed amendments come from many sources.
-For example, CCG itself generates many proposals in exercising its oversight function stated in the Senate Bylaws.
+For example, the Council itself generates many proposals in exercising its oversight function stated in the Senate Bylaws.
 Suggested amendments also have come from students, faculty members, and campus academic and administrative units.
 In addition, the Chancellor, the Dean of Students, and other campus administrators periodically appoint campus task forces to study specific issues and make recommendations that ultimately require amendments to the Student Code.

 To propose an amendment to the Student Code, a member of the academic community should first discuss the proposal with the appropriate constituency groups, committees, and departments to collect feedback and recommendations.
 Then, the proposal author must either complete the online form available at https://forms.illinois.edu/sec/4131863 or email email@example.com for a document version of the form and written instructions.

-The CCG Chair assigns all proposed rule amendments, both internal and external, an agenda item number and schedules each for discussion at one or more regularly scheduled CCG meetings.
+The Council Chair assigns all proposed rule amendments, both internal and external, an agenda item number and schedules each for discussion at one or more regularly scheduled Council meetings.
 Many agenda items require significant additional discussion with the proposing party and other members of the campus community who may be affected by the proposed change.
-If CCG votes to recommend a rule change, the committee will follow the steps outlined above and in the Senate Bylaws.
+If the Council votes to recommend a rule change, the committee will follow the steps outlined above and in the Senate Bylaws.